What is a company according to the GDPR? ECJ tightens calculation of fines

 ECJ: Companies to be interpreted in accordance with competition law

-Finally, the ECJ addressed the impact on the deterrent effect of fines under the GDPR.
+Finally, the ECJ dealt with the impact on the deterrent effect of fines under the GDPR.
 A fine that only takes into account the turnover of a subsidiary could represent a relatively low sanction for large groups and therefore not have the desired deterrent effect.
 A group-wide approach is therefore necessary to ensure that fines are proportionate and effective.

 ECJ is pragmatic in its reasoning